kyverno/website/content/en/blog/general/why-chainsaw-is-unique/index.md

 ### Overview of the Chainsaw Assertion Model

-Let's see how Chainsaw can assert that the number of replicas of a Deployment is greater than a certain threshold, let's look at how it can be written.
+Let's see how Chainsaw can assert that the number of replicas of a Deployment is greater than a certain threshold.
+Let's look at how it can be written.

 ```yaml
 apiVersion: apps/v1